 -- A FEW MOTHS AND CATERPILLARS FROM THE YARD --

-An unconnon species in the yard is Hummingbird Sphinx (Hemaris thetis).
-Here one feeds on Buddleia (19 August 2010)
+An uncommon species in the yard is the Hummingbird Sphinx (Hemaris thetis - taxonomy being reexamined).
+Here one feeds on Buddleia (19 August 2010).

 A Small-eyed Sphinx feeding on cherry.
 There were about eight of them on this small plant and they pretty much stripped it.
 Some had more red spots.
 (6 September 2012).

 A Muscosa Sphinx caterpillar feeding on the locally common sunflower Helianthus petiolaris (27 August 2014).